Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Introduction

-Considering that in robotics the decision trees resulting from domain discretization are typically not arbitrary, different branches often exhibit substantial redundancy because they share correlations induced by common robot kinematics, dynamics, and environmental constraints, as discussed in \citep{roy2021machine}.
-Therefore, in this work, we propose to address the curse of dimensionality using tensor factorization, which provides a principled way to capture and exploit this redundancy, analogous to its use in quantum physics for capturing localized correlations \citep{eisert2010colloquium}.
-Specifically, we introduce \emph{Tensor Train Tree Search} (TTTS), which encodes the tree in Tensor Train (TT) format \citep{oseledets2011tensor}—a decomposition that represents a high-dimensional tensor as a sequence of third-order \emph{cores} with significantly fewer elements, each associated with a tree layer.
-This compact representation enables efficient search and optimization in otherwise exponentially large decision spaces, while preserving the branching logic required for tree-based decision making.
-Unlike conventional node- and table-based representations, the TT representation allows full parallelization of MCTS, reducing search time with linear scaling.
-Moreover, its separable structure effectively transforms the combinatorial growth of the original tree into linear complexity, leading to exponential reductions in both search time and memory.
-By combining tensor factorization with MCTS-based search, our algorithm can achieve efficient convergence to a bounded global optimum (within a parameterized trajectory class) in finite time.
+We argue that decision trees arising from domain discretization in robotics are typically not arbitrary, as different branches share substantial redundancy induced by shared robot kinematics, dynamics, and environmental constraints \citep{roy2021machine}.
+We propose to exploit this structure via tensor factorization, analogous to its use in quantum physics for capturing localized correlations \citep{eisert2010colloquium}.
+Specifically, we propose Tensor Train Tree Search (TTTS), which exploits the structure of the decision tree through tensor factorization, automatically identifying the most informative points without a pre-collected dataset or task-specific design, making it far more data-efficient than neural network heuristics and broadly applicable across diverse robotic tasks.
+This tree can be then expressed as a sequence of small third-order separable cores, each corresponding to a specific layer.
+In this way, the full decision tree can be represented using only linearly many parameters.
+This compact model provides Upper Confidence Bound (UCB) statistics for all nodes via efficient tensor contractions, directing search toward promising regions even from the first iteration and ensuring asymptotic completeness.
+Unlike conventional node- and table-based representations, the separable TT structure transforms the combinatorial complexity of tree search into linear time and space complexity, while also enabling full parallelization of MCTS.